chanhyeoni/MTS_project/README.md

 implemented with the statistical programming language called R, and the resulting script is applicable to a wide variety of pre-processed datasets.
-Future plans include adding more functions in the MTS.R module in order for the project to be applicable to a wide variety of datasets, and creating a web-based application using the model.
+Future plans include adding more functions in the MTS.R module in order for the project to be applicable to a wide variety of datasets, and creating a web-based application using R.